PiyoPapa/matlab-openalex-analyze/README.md

 # OpenAlex Topic Map (MATLAB)

-This repository provides a **MATLAB-based workflow** for exploring research topics from
-**OpenAlex standard JSONL outputs**, focusing on **text reconstruction, baseline mapping, and diagnostic analysis**.
+This repository provides a **MATLAB-based workflow** for exploring research topics from **OpenAlex standard JSONL outputs**, focusing on **text reconstruction, baseline mapping, and diagnostic analysis**.

-The goal is **not** to claim analytical optimality at early stages, but to offer a **transparent, reproducible pipeline** The goal is **not** to provide a general-purpose visualization suite, nor to claim analytical optimality at early stages.
+The goal is **not** to provide a general-purpose visualization suite, nor to claim analytical optimality at early stages.
 Instead, this repository offers a **transparent, reproducible topic-mapping workflow**